ChloeHo12/Analysis-of-Top-10-Data-Science-Channels-using-Youtube-API/README.md

 - Analyzing Tags and Trending Topics: Explore the relationship between the number of tags used in successful videos and identify common tags among high-performing content.
 Additionally, utilize NLP techniques to uncover trending topics and themes based on video titles.
 - Understanding Creator Upload Patterns: Analyze the upload frequency of data science creators, examining the best days for publishing new videos to maximize audience engagement.
 - Uncovering Viewer Interests: Investigate the types of questions asked in video comment sections to gain insights into viewer engagement and interests.
 - Interactive Report Generation: As an outcome of our analyses, I will create detailed and interactive reports.
-These reports will serve as valuable resources for data science enthusiasts, educators, and aspiring content creators, fostering a thriving YouTube data science community.

 ## 3. Workflow and Methodology
 - **Obtaining Video Metadata via YouTube API**: The first step involves utilizing the YouTube API to gather video metadata from the top 10-15 data science channels.
 To achieve this, you will need to create a developer key, request data from the API, and transform the responses into a usable data format.
 This process will provide the foundation for subsequent analyses.